mahmoudxkhaled/Cash-Transfer-Management/README.md

 3- Approve or Reject Transfers:

 - Go to the Transfer Approval page (admin only).
-- Review pending transfers and approve or reject them.
+- Review pending transfers from accountant and approve or reject them.

 4- Export to Excel: